Inference for Dependent Data with Learned Clusters: Introduction

 \section{Introduction}

 Conducting accurate statistical inference with data featuring serial or cross-sectional dependence requires carefully accounting for the underlying dependence structure.
 A variety of methods are available for researchers analyzing dependent data.
 An important class of inferential methods is the class of \textit{cluster-based} methods.
 Cluster-based methods work with a partition of observations into clusters.
 Inference proceeds by treating as negligible any covariance between observations that fall in different clusters, followed by performing appropriate tests for a statistical hypothesis of interest.
-Cluster-based methods are known to deliver asymptotically valid inference, in the sense of controlling size of tests and coverage of interval estimates, in a variety of dependent-data settings; see, for example, \cite{Ibragimov2010}, \cite{BCH-inference}, \cite{Canay2017}, and \cite{HansenLee:cluster}.
+Cluster-based methods deliver asymptotically valid inference, in the sense of controlling size of tests and coverage of interval estimates, in a variety of dependent-data settings; see, e.g., \cite{Ibragimov2010}, \cite{BCH-inference}, \cite{Canay2017}, and \cite{HansenLee:cluster}.

-Though the term can apply more generally, in empirical economics settings ``clustering'' is most commonly used in the special case of an $n \times T$ panel data setting, in which individual level observations $i=1,...,n$ are clustered together across the $T$ dimension.
-This setting has been analyzed extensively, and one comprehensive reference is the textbook \cite{wooldridge:text}.
-In the case of a panel data setting, there is natural, ``known'' way to partition data into clusters, which is justified from an assumption on the data, namely that observations $i$ and $j$ are independent whenever $i \neq j$.
+In some settings, there is a natural, ``known'' way to partition data in clusters to appropriately account for dependence.
+A common setting in empirical economics is an $n \times T$ panel consisting of a random sample of $i=1,...,n$ individuals followed over $T$ time periods.
+In this case, partitioning data into clusters consisting of all time periods for each individual is justified by the assumption that observations $i$ and $j$ are independent whenever $i \neq j$ which is motivated by random sampling.
+This case has been analyzed extensively in the literature; see, e.g., \cite{wooldridge:text}.
+Natural partitions also exist in group randomized trial settings where the groups at which randomization occur provide appropriate clusters; see, e.g., \cite{abadie2017should}.